elpres — electronic presentations

 1. either to install the current version of elpres in the correct subdirectories of the “local” texmf-directory, details are described in section 2

-2. or to copy the small elpres graphics files ep-ball-nn.eps ep-ball-nn.png into a directory of the tex-branch of the local texmf-directoty tree (followed by an update see of TEXs files database, for details see section 2).
-The files may be obtained from the elpres project page http://vkiefel.de/elpres.html 6
+2. or to copy the small elpres graphics files ep-ball-nn.eps ep-ball-nn.png into a directory of the tex-branch of the local texmf-directoty tree (followed by an update see of TeXs files database, for details see section 2).
+The files may be obtained from the elpres project page http://vkiefel.de/elpres.html 8

 3. or to copy the required image file into the current project directory.

-The title page slide can be created with the titlepage environment (or rsli, see below), LATEX's \maketitle command is not available.
-Slides may be created with the psli-environment7, you may add the title of the slide with the optional parameter.
-The contents of the slide are centered vertically.
+The title page slide can be created with the titlepage environment (or rsli, see below), LaTeX’s \maketitle command is not available.
+Slides may be created with the psli-environment9, you may add the title of the slide with the optional parameter.
+The contents of the slide are centered vertically:

-Another environment generating a slide is rsli8: slides are written without title, contents are not vertically centered.
+Another environment generating a slide is rsli10: slides are written without title, contents are not centered vertically:

 The use of footnotes on slides is often problematic, if they cannot be avoided, the footmisc package is recommended: the perpage option resets numbering for each new slide.
-For a presentation, the symbol option allows to use symbols instead of numbers.
-After inserting a new footnote, numbers or symbols are correctly inserted only after a second run of LATEX.
+For a presentation, the symbol option allows to use symbols instead of numbers11.
+After inserting a new footnote, numbers or symbols are correctly inserted only after a second run of LaTeX.

-By default, LATEX produces justified paragraphs with lines of equal length, this may often not be appropriate for the usually very short lines of text in presentations.
-The LATEX \raggedright command has its own deficiencies: by inhibiting hypenation in texts with rather short lines, the right margin will often look too ragged.
+By default, LaTeX produces justified paragraphs with lines of equal length, this will often not be appropriate for the usually very short lines of text in presentations.
+The LaTeX \raggedright command has its own deficiencies: by inhibiting hypenation in texts with rather short lines, the right margin will often look too ragged.
 A solution is to use the \RaggedRight command of the ragged2e package.

 As the spaces between lines may be too great with the itemize environment, the elpres package provides a “vertically compressed” citemize-environment: